The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 But it’s the Cascada del Parc de la Ciutadella, a monument slash fountain, that’s the main draw of the park.
 It was designed by Josep Fontsére, but some contributions were made by Gaudí during his student years.
 It’s an elaborate piece complete with golden horses and dragons roaring into the lake.

 Is the day coming to a close?
 Wander to Passeig del Born that’s towards the Old Town out of Ciutadella Park.
 It transforms into a party street after sunset.
-Consider Mercer Hotel or the adults-only Wittmore Hotel if you want to stay near the end of this walk.
+Consider Mercer Hotel or the adults-only Wittmore Hotel if you want to stay near the end of this tour.

 If you’re up for some animal spotting, the Barcelona Zoo is part of this park as well.